 Small villages dot the countryside of Michigan.
-This shot was taken at Bach Michigan.
+This shot was taken at Bach, Michigan.
 The Bach General Store, long since closed.
-Once the center of the community , these shops were a common site in the days before Walmart and Dollar General.
-They served as local focal point one could walk to or arrive on horseback or wagon.
+Once the center of the community, these shops were common in the days before Walmart and Dollar General.
+They served as local focal points one could walk to or arrive on horseback or wagon.

 - Pinnebog – Champagne General Store – Shots from the when Pinnebog was one of the interior four corner villages in Huron County.
 The ruins of Champagne’s Pinnebog general store can still be seen across from Heck’s Bar.
 Pinnebog has just about faded away.

 - Jackson Train Station – Living, Working History – The Jackson station (JXN) is one of the oldest continually operating railway stations in the United States.
 The brick Italianate depot is embellished with a rich variety of woods harvested in Michigan.

 - Where in the Heck in Kilmanagh – Kilmanagh is a place stuck in lore and time?
 In the Spring of 1891, then this western Huron County village hosted a grist mill or two general stores, a blacksmith shop, and two or three saloons.
 When these shots were taken only a couple relics of the village remain.
 The aging general store, a 1940’s service station, and a closed liquor store.